 Some people may go home with:

-- A drain in the abdomen
+- A drain in their abdomen (belly)

 - An open wound